shabados/presenter/README.md

 Any changes to the backend when running using `docker-compose`, or `npm run dev` will result in the server restarting.

-In development, the backend app runs on port `42425` by default.
+In development, the backend app runs on port `42425` by default and the frontend on port `3000`.

 ### Packaging with Electron

 Windows?
-You must install [windows-build-tools](!https://www.npmjs.com/package/windows-build-tools), by running `npm install --global --production windows-build-tools` in an administrator Powershell.
+You must install [windows-build-tools](!https://www.npmjs.com/package/windows-build-tools), by running `npm install --global --production windows-build-tools --vs2015` in an administrator Powershell.

 Run `npm run pack` to generate the binaries to test for your platform, and `npm run dist` to build an installer.